 Following are links to other news and resources we think you might find useful.
 If you have an item you think other reporters would be interested in and would like us to include in a future alert, please drop us a line at firstname.lastname@example.org

-- Blog Profiles: wedding photography Blogs.
+- BLOG PROFILES: CAREER NETWORKING BLOGS.
 Each week, we feature blogs we love to follow.
-This week is all about blogs by and for wedding photographers: https://prn.to/2Y8zo6U
+This week is all about career networking blogs: https://prn.to/2m3jAzY.

 PROFNET is an exclusive service of PR Newswire.

 To contact ProfNet: email@example.com or 800-776-3638, ext.
 1